Epic Comic Book Events: How Did the Big Crossovers Start (And Why do We Keep Buying Them?!)

 Superhero comics are about telling massive stories that are grounded in human emotion, and a well-done event (hell, even a not-so-well done event) deliver that to an extreme.
 Take, for instance, Civil War.
 This was the comic book events of all comic book events, and though the plot focused on the Superhero Registration Act, the story centered on the fracturing friendship of Captain America and Iron Man.
 Blackest Night might have had Zombie heroes, but it was really about guilt and fear.

 It’s not so much that we want to see how they get out of a situation (if they get out of it), it’s that we want to see how they process the changes they go through.
 Some events completely change a character forever, even if we don’t realize it at the time.
 Think about Loki before and after Siege.
 There’s no going back to Loki as a menacing villain, and he’s proved more interesting as a reluctant anti-hero.
 Some changes are more blatant.
-Messiah Complex transformed Cyclops from the “boy scout” to the leader he became—even when he took that role too far.
+One of the great X-men stories, Messiah Complex transformed Cyclops from the “boy scout” to the leader he became—even when he took that role too far.
 But that came down to one moment: Cyclops telling Xavier to leave the X-Men.
 It redefined Scott Summers in an emotionally impactful way.

 Might as Well Face It, We’re Addicted to Lore